konnov/protocols-made-fun/_posts/2025-11-29-small-scope.md

 having spoken to many engineers over the years, I believe that there is a mismatch between what engineers understand by "small scope" and what verification engineers understand by "small scope".

+In this blog post, I've decided to try a **new format**.
+Since everyone is using LLMs nowadays, I will follow the protocol.
+I will present the example and the problem of finding a small scope.
+Then, it is your turn to decide how this blog post should continue.
+If someone gives me an interesting example or insight in a [comment][leave-comment], I will update this blog post accordingly.

 ## 1. Example 1: Buggy circular buffer